HughKeenan/word-burglar/README.md

 Submitting an empty entry or a letter into safecracker initially caused the game to crash.
 This was solved by nesting the inputs within a try except statement to check for value errors.
 A similar issue happened with lockpicker.
 The code was refactored to work along the same lines as safecracker, which resolved the issue.

 ## Deployment
-Log in to heroku.com, using an authenticor app where necessary.
+Log in to heroku.com, using an authenticator app where necessary.

-Clock on the "New" dropdown in the top right and select new app
+Clock on the "New" dropdown in the top right and select new app.

 Name the app.
 This name must be unique.
 Choose your region and click "Create app".